-Note: Many of our members are covered under a health plan that is self-insured by their employer.
-Some of these members may be responsible for copay or deductibles, based on their employer's election to participate in this benefit.
+Note on self-insured groups: Many of our members are covered under a health plan that is self-insured by their employer.
+Some of these members may be responsible for copays, deductibles, or coinsurance for treatment of COVID-19 based on whether their employer chooses to participate in this benefit.

 Use the Availity® Provider Portal or your preferred vendor for eligibility and benefit verifications.

 If you test a member when it's medically appropriate and in accordance with generally consistent medical standards, submit the claim to us using the appropriate code.
 Member cost-share will be waived.
 COVID-19 testing should be authorized by the Food and Drug Administration (FDA), which includes Emergency Use Authorization (EUA).